from the July 2010 Parish magazine

 Huge thanks, as ever, to all those who helped to Christ Church and LYP for letting us take over their buildings for a whole week and to the children who bring everything to life.
 You're all heroes!
 Jane Smith, Family and Children's worker

-from the October 2008 Parish magazine
+From your Family and Children's Worker - from the October 2008 Parish magazine

 Over the next few weeks I hope to speak to as many people as possible who are already doing children's work in the churches and wider community, to identify how my time would best be spent.
 I have no intention of reinventing the wheel!